connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 1. An *empty* app launches in the Dock when the menubar app runs; we want it to only run in the menubar.
 2. The menubar title isn’t helpful.
-3. There’s no way to quit the app
+3. There’s no way to quit the app.

 Let’s fix both of those —